Complete-Genomics/denovo_OLC/README.md

 For Zymo, contigs and reads were evaluated against the known reference set using base-level identity and alignment coverage.
-For data without a complete reference, we used read-back breadth, verified two-end support, and a reference-free junction signal.
+For data without a complete reference, we used a fixed-reference local-truth proxy, read-back breadth, verified read support on both sides of a junction, and a reference-free junction signal; these proxies are not base-level truth.
 The junction signal counts reads that span an interior position with locally verified sequence identity on both sides; it is designed to distinguish real spanning evidence from a superficial k-mer placement across a putative chimera join.